cx-michael-fowler/ScanLogParser/README.md

  - General Queries

 ## Notes:
-- When uploading a log file downloaded from Checkmarx One please use the -cxOne switch to ensure it is parsed correctly
 - The CXOneAPIModule folder needs to be placed into the same location as the script in order to use the Scan ID function
 - Excel created is not saved and must be manually saved if required